graasp/graasp/src/services/item/plugins/app/docs/api.md

 The app context contains additional information which might be interesting for your app such as:

 - `members`: a list of all the members having access to the app's parent and the app itself
-- `children`: all folder and app items contained in the parent item
-- and all the item's properties such as `ìd`, `name`, `description`, etc
+- `item`: all corresponding item properties

 ### GET App Action